Janio Bikel: Club career

 On 21 January 2022, Janio Bikel joined Italian club Vicenza on loan.

 Bikel didn't appear for Vancouver during their 2022 season, but was officially released by the club at the end of the season.

 On 11 February 2023, Bikel signed with Russian Premier League club FC Khimki.
+Bikel left Khimki following their relegation in June 2023.

+On August 15, 2023, he signed a two-year contract with Turkish Süper Lig club Gaziantep.

+On 13 August 2024, signed for the Israeli Premier League club Maccabi Netanya.

 International career

 Born in Guinea-Bissau and raised in Portugal, Bikel is a former youth international for Portugal.
 He debuted with the Guinea-Bissau national team in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.